 The document search results appear as a list of titles: you see the title, authors, date, source and the number of citations within Scopus.
 You can hit the link Show all abstracts (at the top of the list of results, at the right side of the screen) to make the abstract visible as well.
 You can also do this for each separate document in the list, by clicking View abstract.

-By default this list is sorted on date, the newest document on top; you can change the order by choosing one of the options behind Sort on at the top of the results: you can sort on date, number of times cited, relevance, author and source.
+By default this list is sorted on date, the newest document on top.
+You can change the order by choosing one of the options behind Sort on at the top of the results: you can sort on date, number of times cited, relevance, author and source.

 Please note: The link Download not always gives the pdf of the article – only after downloading you can see whether the full-text was downloaded or the abstract.

-At the left side of the results list you can refine the results, for example limiting to or excluding certain years, authors, subject areas, document types, etc. The five most common options are shown.
-When you click the link View More you get the top 10, and when you click then View all you will see all subject areas, the top 40 of the authors etc. You have to mark the ones you want to limit to or exclude, then hit the button Limit to or Exclude.
+At the left side of the results list you can refine the results, for example limiting to or excluding Open Access publications, certain years, authors, subject areas, document types, etc. The five most common options are shown.
+When you click the link View More you get the top 10, and when you click then View all you will see all subject areas, the top 160 of the authors etc. You have to mark the ones you want to limit to or exclude, then hit the button Limit to or Exclude.